 Why did you decide to collaborate with Château de Pommard?

 When I met Michael (Baum, owner of Château de Pommard),we immediately understood each other.
 We share the same values and the same vision.
 The products we offer are each, in their own way, extraordinary and unique.
 And we want to share the same messages with our clients and visitors.
 The Burgundy-From-Above experience was so obvious, to help people understand the diversity and the charm of Burgundy’s terroirs.
 This is such a fascinating region!
 When I suggested this idea to Michael, he said yes very quickly and this is how we ended up with these two wonderful balloons branded with Château de Pommard.

 Were you a wine lover before arriving in France?

 Not really.
-I only discovered wine when arriving in France.
-Burgundy’s Pinot Noir became quite soon my favorite.
-I traveled a lot and had the chance to taste really different wines, but I still go back to a good Pinot Noir from the Côte d’Or.
+I only discovered wine when I came to France.
+Burgundy’s Pinot Noir became quickly my favorite.
+I have traveled a lot and have had the chance to taste really different wines, but I still go back to a good Pinot Noir from the Côte d’Or.

 What are your plans for the future?

 I would like to develop new bases in France, and why not abroad at some point.